vignav/E-Commerce-Backend/README.md

 user must register at /users/register endpoint then authenticate at /users/authenticate endpoint

-must be admin to be able to add or remove products Quick note:</br>
+must be admin to be able to add or remove products</br>
+Quick note:
 to remove products from carts use POST method on add to cart with negative vaule for quantity